hibbitts-design/blog-hibbitts-design-org/pages/01.posts/2023-02-13-docsify-this-v15-released/item.md

 Let's review the steps to go from a GitHub Markdown file to a web page with Docsify-This:

 1. Create or view a Markdown file on GitHub and copy the URL
-2. Go to [http://Docsify-This.net](http://Docsify-This.net), paste the URL into the Web Page Builder (shown below), and tap the "View as Standalone Web Page" button
+2. Go to [http://Docsify-This.net](http://Docsify-This.net), paste the URL into the Web Page Builder, and tap the "View as Standalone Web Page" button
 3. That's it, there is no step 3 and no need to setup your own website or run any build process!

 The Docsify-This open source project might just now be the easiest way to turn a GitHub Markdown file into a simple web page (and begin to benefit from the possibilities of a Markdown publishing workflow)!